patriciavnencakova/ibobor/README.md

 # iBobor Task Scraper

-This repository contains the source code of an automated data collection pipeline used to retrieve tasks from the Slovak iBobor demo platform.
+This repository contains the source code of an automated data collection pipeline used to retrieve tasks from the Slovak iBobor demo platform (http://demo.ibobor.sk/sutaz_demo/).
 The scraper was developed as part of a diploma thesis focused on evaluating the performance of language models on tasks from the Slovak Bebras Challenge.

 The collected data was later transformed into a structured dataset and used for experimental evaluation.
 The resulting dataset is publicly available on Hugging Face: